-Pear Hand Pies with Dark Chocolate Drizzle are packed with pears that have been baked in a sauce of brown sugar and cinnamon between a flaky buttery crust.
-The drizzle of dark chocolate gives this pie a deeper richness.
+Pear Hand Pies with Dark Chocolate Drizzle are packed with pears that have been baked in brown sugar and cinnamon between a flaky crust dusted with coarse crunchy sugar.
+The drizzle of dark chocolate gives this pie a deep richness.

 I think people are either pie lovers or cake lovers, don’t you?
 Me, I’m definitely a pie lover.
 That doesn’t mean that I would turn down a great slice of cake.
 If you throw in chocolate, the lines definitely get a little more blurred.
 These Pear Hand Pies with Dark Chocolate Drizzle would convince any cake lover that they are definitely a pie lover.

 Growing up I had the largest pear tree right outside my bedroom window.
 I loved the pears that tree provided every year but during a storm, that tree would scrape my window making scratching noises and scary shadows.
 My imagination had me diving under the covers.

 My grandmother canned those pears, and I could almost eat a whole jar by myself.
 I just loved how soft and sweet they were.
 The pears in this Pear Pie recipe are just like that.
 Pear filling baked between a flaky buttery crust and then drizzled with dark chocolate gives this pie a warm richness.